 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Tofu probably is not the first thing that comes to mind when you think dessert!
-But with a mild flavor and texture that lends itself well to thickening, tofu frosting can be a great alternative to super sugary, dairy based frostings that are usually used on cakes.
+Tofu probably is not the first thing that comes to mind when you think of dessert.
+But with a mild flavor and texture that lends itself well to thickening, tofu frosting can be a great alternative to super sugary, dairy-based frostings that are usually used on cakes.

-This is a creamy vegan tofu frosting recipe made with tofu as a base and with a reduced amount of sugar to keep it a bit healthier.
+This is a creamy vegan tofu frosting recipe made with tofu as a base and with a reduced amount of sugar.
 Plus, it's nearly fat-free since there's no margarine or butter used.
 No cooking is needed; just add all the ingredients to a blender and purée.
 You can also add a bit of food coloring and flavor extracts to make different colors and flavors.
 Try a drop of green food coloring with some mint extract, for example.

 2 tablespoons lemon juice

 1/2 teaspoon pure vanilla extract

-Place the silken tofu, lemon juice, powdered sugar and vanilla in a blender or food processor.
+Place the silken tofu, lemon juice, powdered sugar and vanilla extract n a blender or food processor.

 Purée until very smooth.